DS200-SP2022-Hunter/Week13-Apr12/README.md

 **Your assignment** is as follows:

 1. Open a colab window on your browser.
-As usual, we'll first load the tools we need:
+As usual, we'll first load the tools we need (which do not include the `datascience` library this week):
 ```
 %matplotlib inline
 import numpy as np